dolovnyak/orp-system/README.md

 # Optimal resource production system
 ###

-Program that calculate approximately optimal way to produce resources.
+Program that calculate approximately optimal way to produce resources with verifier.
 --------------

-#### There are two entity with which we work: resource and process.
+#### There are two entity with which we work: `resource` and `process`.
 #### Process recive required resources and returns the result resources for N cycles.
 #### We have source resources at the start and choose what resources we want to optimize.